Phillybewillin/ML-Capstone-Project-Group-4-WholesaleDataSet/README.md

 The pipeline will:
 1. Run EDA and display all plots (close each window to advance)
-2. Generate the PCA scree plot
+2. Generate the PCA scree plot (3 components, 73.77% variance)
 3. Display hyperparameter tuning plots for all three algorithms
 4. Run K-Means, Hierarchical, and DBSCAN
 5. Print evaluation metrics and a comparison table to the terminal